|

 scientific and practical combat with the usurpers of Caliphate.
 Isma'il passed away in father's time, and Imam mourned for

-his dead offspring.
 From history it is understood that Isma'il studied the occult sciences under father and spread these sciences among the Shi'is and trained them to help father and the policy of the household (AS.).
 It was this same underground Shi'i organization, which, later, caused the great material, political and underground movements against the Caliphate throughout the vast Islamic world.
 And this organization made Abbassid, who were well aware of the people's interest in the household of the Holy Prophet (A.S.) or, as it was expressed in thattime, Rida ye Al-i Muhammad- to react.

 Abstract